Fasai-Seri/JobOpProject/README.md

 ## Features
 ### Core functionalities
-- Create, display, and edit job posts (employers and professors)
+- Create, display, and edit job posts
-- Apply for job posts (students)
+- Apply for job posts
 - Favorite job posts
 - Follow companies
 ### Additional functionalities
-- Upload pictures and files to the database and rename to a consistent format
+- Implement functionality to upload pictures and files to the database, ensuring consistent renaming to a predefined format
-- Export applicants list as pdf files attached with uploaded resume
+- Export applicants list as PDF files, with resumes attached
-- Utilize APScheduler to run job updating job status by close date
+- Utilize APScheduler to automate the process of updating job statuses based on their close dates

 ## Setup